aaron-jack-manning/pdf-single-page-a3-booklet-tiler/README.md

 ## Use Case

-This tool is designed for single page A3 booklets, in the following format (showing front on top and back on bottom, with page numbers indicating intended order).
+This tool is designed for single page A3 booklets, in the following format (showing front on left and back on right, with page numbers indicating intended order).

 ![Layout](layout.png)